 11/02/2019 12:58 PM

-All the raised beds in this blog article are made from our Timber Sleepers.
+All the raised beds in this article are made from our timber sleepers.

-Planting within raised beds eases the gardening process.
-Taking away the need to bend down or kneel, timber sleepers can make gardening more accessible.
-By creating manageable sized beds you take the difficulty and full body work out you may have previously got from gardening which is often a common deterrent.
-Make sure you put thoughtful planning into location and the size of the beds, as you want to be able to reach the centre without having to stretch too much.
+Planting raised beds eases the stresses of gardening by neatly organising all your flowers into single manageable areas.
+By using a raised bed to organise your plants you are removing the need to bend down or kneel, and timber sleepers can make gardening more accessible as you can have them as high or low as you choose.
+By creating manageable sized beds you take the difficulty and full body work out you may have previously got from gardening which is often a common struggle.
+Make sure you put thoughtful planning into location and the size of the beds, as you want to be able to reach the centre without having to stretch across the plants.

-If your soil quality is poor within your garden, raised beds allow you to fill with specific soil that suits the plants that you’re growing.
-Raised beds help take advantage of full growing seasons as soil within a raised bed also warms up quicker which stimulates growth earlier.
-They can also allow for better drainage which most plants need to thrive and can also allow you to plant earlier as the soil dries out faster in the spring.
+Due to their quick, simple and straightforward installation raised beds are a great solution for the amateur gardening enthusiast.
+For example, if the soil quality in your garden is poor, raised beds allow you to fill with specific soil which better suits the plants that you’re growing.
+Furthermore they help take advantage of the full growing season as soil within a raised bed warms quicker by not succumbing to ground frost as easily, which stimulates growth earlier.
+They can also allow for better drainage which most plants need to thrive in different conditions and can allow you to plant earlier as the soil dries out faster in the spring.

-Raised beds can be a long climb for slugs and this will slow them down, allowing you to monitor and catch them en route to your tasty plants.
+Another idea for raised beds is to use them to deter pests.
+By raising the height of your produced you can increase the length of climb for slugs, slowing them down allowing you to monitor and catch them en route to your tasty plants.
 We’ve got a great blog on tips for effective slug management which can help you manage these garden pests.
 Raising your crops up also stops the likelihood of dogs or similar animals urinating over your hard-earned produce.

 CONTEMPORARY RAISED BEDS - IDEAL FOR CLIMBING PLANTS